element-hq/element-web/README.md

 - add more css id's/classes to riot web to make css selectors in test less brittle.
 - avoid delay when waiting for location.hash to change
 - more tests!
-- setup installing & running riot and synapse as part of the tests
+- setup installing & running riot and synapse as part of the tests.
+   - Run 2 synapse instances to test federation use cases.
+   - start synapse with clean config/database on every test run
 - look into CI(Travis) integration

 ## How to run